Medicine Interview Hot Topics: Euthanasia

 Euthanasia is “the painless killing of a patient suffering from an incurable and painful disease or in an irreversible coma.”
 Please note, euthanasia is different to assisted suicide: assisted suicide is where a physician makes the lethal injection/drug available to the patient without actually administering it, while euthanasia is where the physician takes the active role to administer the lethal dose.

-There are two types of euthanasia: voluntary (where the patient makes the conscious decision for euthanasia) or non-voluntary (where the patient is incapable of making a decision eg. when in a coma, so the decision is made for them).
-Within these, there are two further subtypes for each: active and passive euthanasia.
+There are two types of euthanasia: voluntary (where the patient makes the conscious decision for euthanasia) and non-voluntary (where the patient is incapable of making a decision eg. when in a coma, so the decision is made for them).
+Within these, there are two further subtypes for each: active and passive.
 Active euthanasia involves physically giving a lethal dose to a patient, while passive euthanasia involves removing life sustaining support to allow a patient to die.

 What does the Law say?